 Ma’ale – Excelling Arab Students in Science and Engineering

-"Bending" a soccer ball, a melting ice cube and popcorn popping in the microwave.
-Everyday phenomena?
-Not for us.
-In the “Excellence in the Arab Community” program, which opened in 2014, you will create a computer simulation of these actions and others, and maybe even foresee their result: where will the ball we kicked go, what part of the ice will melt first, and at what exact second will the corn kernel pop.
+Are things like “bending” a soccer ball, melting an ice cube, or popping popcorn in the microwave really just everyday phenomena?
+Not to us!
+Participants in the Ma'ale Excellence program for the Arab Community create computer simulations of these and other phenomena to try and predict their results: Where will the ball we kicked go, which part of the ice cube melts first, and at what exact second will the corn kernel pop.

 More about the program

-For more information look at the Hebrew site.
+For more information, visit the Hebrew site.